Muzammal-Naseer/SAT/README.md

 Download the Pretrained SAT model from [here](https://drive.google.com/file/d/1wbCaKW0S8aK0BC0knpnxE_A9YfYQFW91/view?usp=sharing) and put it int the folder "pretrained_models"

 ## SAT against ROA

+** Note that SAT is not trained against ROA but it still performs better than Trades/Feature scaterring.

 ```
   python test_roa.py
 ```